ListowelAdolwin/ListowelAdolwin/README.md

 - :heart_eyes: I love to code and build cool projects
 - 👀 I have some crazy passion for Software Engineering :heart:
 - 🌱 I’m currently a Computer Science Student in KNUST. <br/>&nbsp;&nbsp;&nbsp; I am also learning Software Engineering with African Leadership
-- 📫 How to reach me?
+- 📫 Want to connect?
 My twitter handle:@ListowelAdolwin and [LinkedIn](https://www.linkedin.com/in/listowel-adolwin)

 <!---
 ListowelAdolwin/ListowelAdolwin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.